imajus/neobase-ai-dba/SETUP.md

        -d '{"username":"your-admin-username","password":"your-admin-password"}'
      ```

-3. Use the generated secret to create a new user through the NeoBase UI
+3. Use the generated secret to create a new user through the NeoBase Client UI

 4. Add database connections through the UI and start using NeoBase!